Clusterwolf/SOFAR-CLOUD-INVERTER-INFO/README.md

 ### 📄 Licence

-MIT Licence – free to use with attribution.
+MIT Licence – free to use